 TV dinners are the result of Thanksgiving.
 In 1953, Swanson had so much extra turkey (260 tons) that a salesman told them they should package it in aluminum trays with other sides like sweet potatoes — and the first TV dinner was born!

 One of the most popular parts of Thanksgiving is the Macy’s Thanksgiving Day Parade.
-This will be its 97th year having begun in 1924 with 400 employees marching.
+It all began in 1924, but it will not be the 100th year in 2024.
+Due to WW II there was no parades in 1942, 1943 and 1944.
+So the 100th will be held in 2026.
+The first parade consisted of 400 employees marching.
 There were no floats or large balloons and featured only live animals from Central Park Zoo.
-The first inflated balloons appeared in 1927.
+The first inflated balloon was Felix the Cat and appeared in 1927.

 The Butterball Turkey hotline answers over 100,000 questions regarding everything about turkeys from both men and women every November and early December.